CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab14.md

 1. After you've replaced the placeholders, within the code editor, use the **CTRL+S** command or **Right-click > Save** to save your changes and then use the **CTRL+Q** command or **Right-click > Quit** to close the code editor while keeping the cloud shell command line open.

-## Task 4: Add code to connect to your Azure AI Language resource
+### Task 4: Add code to connect to your Azure AI Language resource

+In this task, you’ll update the application code to import the required namespaces and create a client object that connects to your Azure AI Language resource, enabling the app to interact with the Text Analytics API.

 1. Enter the following command to edit the application code file: